Finding Data: Data on Incarcerated

 - Capital Punishment in the United States

 Annual data on prisoners under a sentence of death and on those whose offense sentences were commuted or vacated during the years indicated.
 Information is supplied for basic sociodemographic characteristics such as age, sex, race, ethnicity, marital status at time of imprisonment, level of education, and state of incarceration.
 Criminal history data include prior felony convictions for criminal homicide and legal status at the time of the capital offense.
 Additional information is available for inmates removed from death row by yearend of the last year indicated and for inmates who were executed.
+Data is restricted.

 Sample Size: All inmates on death row since 1972 in the United States.